-- Although productivity is an important issue for the Japanese economy, little is known about the relationship between stock returns and firm-level productivity. - İmrohoroğlu and Tűzel (2014) and Ang et al. (2020) find a negative relationship between returns and total factor productivity (TFP) for US companies. - No research on the relationship between stock returns and firm-level TFP for Japanese firms, previous studies have looked only at returns and labour productivity. - Risk factors that may lead to a relationship between future returns and TFP are unclear.
+- Although productivity is an important issue for the Japanese economy, little is known about the relationship between stock returns and firm-level productivity. - İmrohoroğlu and Tűzel (2014) and Ang, Lam, and Wei (2020) find a negative relationship between year-ahead returns and total factor productivity (TFP) for US companies. - IT: systematically related to the size and value factors. - ALW: reversal of mispricing (under (over) price low (high) productivity firms). - No research on the relationship between stock returns and firm-level TFP for Japanese firms, previous studies have looked only at returns and labour productivity. - Risk factors, if any, that may lead to a relationship between future returns and firm-level TFP are unclear.